lavakyan/mstm-spectrum/README.md

 or for current user by command `pip3 install mstm_studio --user`.

 * MSTM binary should be compiled and specified by environmental variable `MSTM_BIN`.
-MSTM source and binaries can be obtained on [MSTM website](http://eng.auburn.edu/users/dmckwski/scatcodes/).
+MSTM source and binaries can be obtained on [[MSTM website](http://eng.auburn.edu/users/dmckwski/scatcodes/)].
-Compiled binaries for Linux Debian x64 and Windows x32 can be found in [latest release](releases/latest).
+Compiled binaries for Linux Debian x64, Windows x64 and MacOS can be found in [[latest release](releases/latest)].

-Tested in i) Python3 under Debian10 Linux; ii) Anaconda Python3 under Windows7.
+Tested in i) Python3 under Debian Linux; ii) Anaconda Python3 under Windows7.

 ### Dependencies